FrancescoCoco/Learning-to-learn-by-gradient-descent-by-gradient-descent-/README.md

+# THIS REPO IS A WORKING COPY OF THE REPO: https://github.com/chenwydj/learning-to-learn-by-gradient-descent-by-gradient-descent
+- We fix the metamodule.py
+- We add two different datasets: CIFAR10 and CIFAR100
 # Learning to learn by gradient descent by gradient descent [[PDF](https://arxiv.org/pdf/1606.04474v2.pdf)]

 This is a Pytorch version of the LSTM-based meta optimizer.